-For insurance contracts concluded in foreign currency, the reserves are registered in lei at the historical exchange rate from the date of entry into force of the insurance policy.
+For the insurance contracts in foreign currencies, the reserves are registered in lei at the historical exchange rate of the starting date of the insurance policy.

 b) Reported but not settled loss reserve (RBNS)

 The RBNS loss reserve is registered for the reported claims in instrumentation and liquidating damages and is calculated for each insurance contract for which the occurrence of the insured event was notified, starting from the foreseeable claims liquidation expenses to be made in the future.
 The total reserve is represented by the summing up the values of the reserve calculated for each claim file.